-We have been so fortunate and proud to be a part of the The Baltimore Museum of Art's Commons Collaboration project along with local artist,Marian April Glebes over the past year.
-This project has been an incredible and thoughtful insight through Marian's journey exploring what "home" means, what makes a house a home, and community connections to these places and spaces, particularly in Baltimore.
+We were so fortunate and proud to be a part of the The Baltimore Museum of Art's Commons Collaboration project along with local artist,Marian April Glebes in 2016.
+This project was an incredible and thoughtful insight through Marian's journey exploring what "home" means, what makes a house a home, and community connections to these places and spaces, particularly in Baltimore.

 You can still view one of the satellite sites of this project here at The Loading Dock for a little longer, even though the portion at the BMA is no longer on exhibit.

 We're looking forward to continuing our pARTnerships with both Marian and the BMA in the future.
 Stay tuned!

 For media regarding this pARTnership, please visit our "In the News!" page here.